lolilo/Javascript3/polling.md

 ### Getting started
 Greetings weary travelers.
 At this point you've posted your data to the server but would like to have it update the page, not just alert us.

 Let's write a function that sends an ajax get request to our backend and log the response out to the console.
+This should go into `static/js/app.js` in the document.ready function.

 ````javascript